-- Any bruising to a pre-crawling or pre-walking baby - Bruising in or around the mouth, particularly in small babies which may indicate force feeding - Two simultaneous bruised eyes, without bruising to the forehead, (rarely accidental, though a single bruised eye can be accidental or abusive) - Repeated or multiple bruising on the head or on sites unlikely to be injured accidentally - Variation in colour possibly indicating injuries caused at different times - The outline of an object used e.g. belt marks, hand prints or a hair brush - Bruising or tears around, or behind, the earlobe/s indicating injury by pulling or twisting - Bruising around the face - Grasp marks on small children - Bruising on the arms, buttocks and thighs may be an indicator of sexual abuse
+xl.
+Repeated or multiple bruising on the head or on sites unlikely to be injured accidentally xli.
+Variation in colour possibly indicating injuries caused at different times xlii.
+The outline of an object used e.g. belt marks, hand prints or a hair brush xliii.
+Bruising or tears around, or behind, the earlobe/s indicating injury by pulling or twisting xliv.
+Bruising around the face xlv.
+Grasp marks on small children xlvi.
+Bruising on the arms, buttocks and thighs may be an indicator of sexual abuse